Joiry/HSL_Carp/var_loop_script.md

 Takes us up one level, then executes a listing of the directory.

-From here, use the history to slightly modify our previous `for` loop to add `*/` before `in` - what is this causing the loop to do?
+From here, one directory up from `untrimmed`, use the history to slightly modify our previous `for` loop to add `*/` before `in` - what is this causing the loop to do?

 ~~~
 $ for filename in */*.fastq; do name=$(basename ${filename} .fastq); echo ${name}; done